-iPhone 7 users are complaining about a variety of iOS 12.1.2 problems including weird battery drain, Bluetooth issues, Wi-Fi problems, and issues with first and third-party applications.
+iPhone 7 users are complaining about a variety of iOS 12.1.4 problems including weird battery drain, Bluetooth issues, Wi-Fi problems, and issues with first and third-party applications.

-iOS 12.1.2 fixes some annoying bugs, but moving to the new update is still a bit of a gamble, especially if you’re having a great experience on iOS 12.1.3, iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.
+iOS 12.1.4 fixes some major issues, but moving to the new update is still a bit of a gamble, especially if you’re having a great experience on iOS 12.1.3, iOS 12.1.2, iOS 12.1.1, iOS 12.1, iOS 12.0.1, iOS 12.0, or iOS 11.

-If you install iOS 12.1.2 on your iPhone 7 or iPhone 7 Plus and can’t stand it, you can try downgrading to iOS 12.1.1 or iOS 12.1.
-However you can’t downgrade your device to iOS 12.0.1, iOS 12.0, or iOS 11 because the company’s stopped signing on those updates.
+If you install iOS 12.1.4 on your iPhone 7 or iPhone 7 Plus and can’t stand it, you can try downgrading to iOS 12.1.3.
+You can’t downgrade to anything older than that so those of you coming up from older versions of iOS 12 should be careful.

-In this guide to the iPhone 7 iOS 12.1.2 update we’ll help you make that decision.
-We’ve been testing the iPhone 7’s iOS 12.1.2 update looking at key areas like battery life, connectivity, and speed.
+In this guide to the iPhone 7 iOS 12.1.4 update we’ll help you make that decision.
+We’ve been testing the iPhone 7’s iOS 12.1.4 update looking at key areas like battery life, connectivity, and speed.
 We’ve also been monitoring feedback from other iPhone 7 and iPhone 7 Plus users.

-iPhone 7 iOS 12.1.2 Impressions & Performance
+iPhone 7 iOS 12.1.4 Impressions & Performance

-iOS 12.1.2 still feels a lot faster than iOS 11 did on the iPhone 7.
+iOS 12.1.4 still feels a lot faster than iOS 11 did on the iPhone 7.
 Animations and transitions are crisp and apps still open a whole lot quicker than they did on the previous operating system.